shibaone/shibadrop/README.md

 ![ShibaDrop Diagram](img/shibadrop-diagram.png)

-This diagram shows the logic flow in the case that a drop is hosted on OpenSea, with an optional mint hosted elsewhere.
+This diagram shows the logic flow in the case that a drop is hosted on ShibaSea, with an optional mint hosted elsewhere.
 Note that a fee recipient is not required to integrate with ShibaDrop, and a fee recipient may be any address.

 ## Docs